tj309c/Stock_Platform/PROJECT_PLAN.md

 [PENDING] UX: Review and optimize for mobile responsiveness.
 [PENDING] UX: Implement keyboard shortcuts for power users.
 [PENDING] Code Quality: Final code cleanup and documentation review.
+[PENDING] Performance: Profile the entire application to identify and optimize bottlenecks in data pipelines, rendering, and calculations.
 [PENDING] CI: Add acceptance tests for Settings UI in CI and snapshot tests covering the preview chart logic.